martyn82/handbook/docs/_pages/tactics/maintainability/localise-modifications/limit-possible-options.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-localisemodifications
 top: tactics
+excerpt: Modifications, especially within a product line, may be far ranging and hence affect many modules.
 ---

 Modifications, especially within a product line, may be far ranging and hence affect many modules.
 Restricting the possible options will reduce the effect of